 Municipal Election: Tuesday, April 7, 2020

-The Town of Firestone will conduct its Regular Municipal Election on Tuesday, April 7, 2020.
-All ballots will be mailed to registered voters.
-Ballots will be mailed the week of March 16, 2020.
+The Town of Firestone conducted its Regular Municipal Election on Tuesday, April 7, 2020.
+All ballots were mailed to registered voters.

 Election Notices & Updates